moogacs/docs.buf.build/docs/bsr/remote-generation/template-example.md

 )
 ```

-As you iterate on a Protobuf API and push to the BSR, you will likely need to generate and update code.
+As you iterate on a Protobuf API and push to the BSR, you likely need to generate and update code.
 To do so, update the go.mod file by setting the desired version explicitly and then run `go mod tidy`.
-This will once again remote generate code and cache the result.
+This once again remote generates code and caches the result.

 ```bash {4}
 require (